 Banks and ATMs

-However, most resorts at Redang now accept credit cards, so you’ll really only need cash for things like rentals, souvenirs, outside food, snacks and drinks.
+The good news is: most resorts at Redang now accept credit cards, so you’ll really only need cash for things like rentals, souvenirs, outside food, snacks and drinks.

 A general ball-park figure is RM100/person/day, assuming you have already paid online or by credit card before your date of travel.
 Your snorkelling trip is most likely included in your resort package and you’ll only have to pay a small sum for snorkelling gears.
 For divers, fret not as most dive centres take credit cards as payment.